pooja614/PowerBI_Projects_/Vrinda_Store_Sales_Analysis.md

 </pre>

 <pre>
-This is non-interactive sample of the interactive dashboard. <br> Interactive dashboard will generate further insights.
+This is non-interactive sample of the interactive dashboard.
+Interactive dashboard will generate further insights.
 </pre>
 ## Conclusion